 Walk and appear confident and at home.
 Don’t wander slowly around cities with guidebooks open in front of your nose, talking loudly to each other, weaving around a sidewalk, or pointing at people or sites.
 We don’t mean you should not enjoy your saunter, but do it with a firm step.
 If you want to stop and enjoy a scene or look at a map, pull over and do it subtly.
 Oh, and do not point.
 In many cultures that’s a bad thing anyway.

 Lastly, just be dang aware.
 Like when you are driving at home, be aware of your surroundings.
 Know if somebody is behind you or beside you or just too close.
 Or has stayed there longer than may be deemed normal.
 If you feel threatened, walk faster, or dip into a business or other busy place.
-Many years ago, a girlfriend and I on foot were being followed in central Athens by two young men.
+Many years ago, a girlfriend and I were being followed in Athens by two young men.
 We walked faster.
 They walked faster.
 Finally, we took refuge in a small tourist trinket shop and pretended to shop.
 The owner realized what was going on and asked if we wanted to call the police.
 We did, and the two were hauled off.

 When the CDC gave the green light to fully vaccinated travelers to begin hitting the road and flying again, the announcement generated numerous questions about travel preparation, planning and COVID protection.
 This checklist for vaccinated travelers is how to start planning your next trip.